takemaru/dnet/README.md

 ---------------------------------------------------------------------

-DNET (Distribution Network Evaluation Tool) is an analysis tool that evaluates power distribution networks for efficient and stable operation such as loss minimization and service restoration.
+DNET (Distribution Network Evaluation Tool) is an analysis tool that works with power distribution networks for efficient and stable operation such as loss minimization and service restoration.

-Power distribution networks consist of several switches, and reconfigure their structures, or *configurations*, by changing the open/closed status of the switches depending on the operational requirements.
+Power distribution networks consist of several switches.
+The structure, or *configuration*, can be reconfigured by changing the open/closed status of the switches depending on the operational requirements.
 However, networks of practical size have hundreds of switches, which makes network analysis a quite tough problem due to the huge size of search space.
 Moreover, power distribution networks are generally operated in a radial structure under the complicated operational constraints such as line capacity and voltage profiles.
-The loss minimization in a distribution network is a nonconvex optimization problem.
+The loss minimization in a distribution network is a hard nonconvex optimization problem.

-DNET finds the best configuration you want with a great efficiency, while it examines all feasible configurations without stuck in local minima.
-It supports all the constraints with realistic unbalanced three-phase loads.
+DNET finds the best configuration you want with a great efficiency.
+All feasible configurations are examined without stuck in local minima.
+DNET handles complicated electrical constraints with realistic unbalanced three-phase loads.
 We believe that DNET takes you to the next stage of power distribution network analysis.

 DNET can be used freely under the MIT license.
-It is mainly developed in [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
+It is mainly developed by [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
 We would really appreciate if you would refer to our paper and address our contribution on the use of DNET in your paper.